Liubomyr17/34.Hibernate5-ReadingDataInCaseOfTablePerClassInheritanceStrategy/README.md

-# Single table inheritance strategy in hibernate
+# Joined inheritance strategy in hibernate

-Single table inheritance strategy in hibernate
+Joined inheritance strategy in hibernate